 top of page

 For some time, I've been working with the FluidCorpusManipulation package (FLUCOMA) in my compositional practice.
-This library performs advanced timbre-analysis on a defined sound corpus and creates a 2D dimensional visual representation of the collection in which each point on the plot represents one sound file.
-The spatial arrangement of the points is the result of the computed timbre analysis.
-In this plot, the analysis was performed with the first thirteen MFCCs, the multidimensional data is further reduced using multi-dimensional scaling algorithms.
-The distance between points is the normalized computed distance of the timbre-analysis.
+This library performs advanced timbre-analysis on a defined sound corpus and creates a 2D dimensional visual representation of the collection in which each point on the plot represents an analyzed sound segment.
+The spatial arrangement of the points is the result of a computed analysis in which the distances represent the computed similarity or difference in terms of the descriptors used in the analysis.
+In this plot, the analysis was performed with the first thirteen MFCCs.
+The Mel-Frequency Caepsral Coefficients are used in MIR for timbre representation with a strong correlation to human perception.
+For each sound segment, the analysis averages the MFCC's values given a preset window size and stores a value for each coefficient.
+The multidimensional data is further reduced using multi-dimensional scaling algorithm (FluidMDS).
+The distance between points is the normalized computed distance of the MFCC analysis.
 This is a very effective way of sorting sounds in terms of timbral similarities and differences regardless of pitch.
+This method follows a similar procedure used in timbre-perception research experiments using dissimilarity rating tasks.
+In those cases, the distances are the average perceptual distances between the sounds.

 In the context of sound generatiion or live-electronic performance, this tool affords timbre-sensitive concatenative synthesis.
 However, the tool could be very a powerfull assitant in the compositional process.